Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Preliminaries

-\begin{assumption}[Cluster-level SUTVA] Let $Y_{i j k}^{A_i, \boldsymbol{A}_{-i}}$ and $D_{i j k}^{A_i, \boldsymbol{A}_{-i}}$ denote the potential outcomes for an individual given the adoption time of all clusters, then $Y_{i j k}^{A_i, \boldsymbol{A}_{-i}}=Y_{i j k}^{A_i, \boldsymbol{A}_{-i}^*}, \text{ and } D_{i j k}^{A_i, \boldsymbol{A}_{-i}}=D_{i j k}^{A_i, \boldsymbol{A}_{-i}^*}, \forall \boldsymbol{A}_{-i} \neq \boldsymbol{A}_{-i}^*$. \end{assumption} Assumption \ref{assumption: cluster sutva} requires that the potential outcomes of individuals in one cluster are not dependent on the assignment of a differing cluster, i.e. there are no spillover effects across clusters.
-This is a standard assumption made for cluster randomized trials and is plausible in the REDAPS trial because the 11 hospitals in the trial did not interact.
-Under Assumption \ref{assumption: cluster sutva}, we can write potential outcomes as $Y_{i j k}^{A_i}$ and $D_{i j k}^{A_i}$ without loss of generality.
-We next introduce an assumption that requires that the potential outcomes of an individual in a cluster do not depend on how long the cluster has been in the intervention phase. \begin{assumption}[Intervention duration irrelevance] There is only a single version of randomized intervention across different periods such that variations in intervention duration are irrelevant to the potential outcomes.
-That is, for each $k \in\left\{1, \ldots, N_{i j}\right\}$, (i) $Y_{i j k}^a=Y_{i j k}^{a^{\prime}}=Y_{i j k}(1) \text{ and } D_{i j k}^a=D_{i j k}^{a^{\prime}}=D_{i j k}(1)$, if $\max \left\{a, a^{\prime}\right\} \leq j$; (ii) $Y_{i j k}^a=Y_{i j k}^{a^{\prime}}=$ $Y_{i j k}(0) \text{ and } D_{i j k}^a=D_{i j k}^{a^{\prime}}=$ $D_{i j k}(0)$, if $\min \left\{a, a^{\prime}\right\}>j$; (iii) $Y_{i j k}^a=Y_{i j k}(1), Y_{i j k}^{a^{\prime}}=Y_{i j k}(0), D_{i j k}^a=D_{i j k}(1), D_{i j k}^{a^{\prime}}=D_{i j k}(0)$, if $a \leq j<a^{\prime}$, for $a, a^{\prime} \in \mathcal{A}$ and $j \in\{0,1, \ldots, J, J+1\}$. \end{assumption} Like Assumption \ref{assumption: cluster sutva}, Assumption \ref{assumption: treat dur irrel} is a SUTVA-type assumption.
-Assumption \ref{assumption: treat dur irrel} requires that an individual's potential outcomes (for both $D$ and $Y$) does not depend on how long their cluster has been randomized (or not randomized) to intervention.
-Intervention duration irrelevance is plausible in settings where there is no learning effect or a weakening effect over time \citep{Hughes2015, Kenny2022, Maleyeff2023,Wang2024}, and it greatly reduces the number of distinct potential outcomes.
-This is a reasonable starting point for exploring noncompliance in stepped-wedge designs and is the assumption adopted for the primary analysis of REDAPS.
-In the context of the REDAPS trial, this would require there are no significant changes in how effective the default order and the administration of palliative care are over time.
+Assumption \ref{assumption: treat dur irrel} requires that an individual's potential outcomes (for both $D$ and $Y$) do not depend on how long their cluster has been randomized (or not randomized) to intervention.
+Intervention duration irrelevance is plausible in settings where there is no learning effect or a weakening effect over time \citep{Kenny2022, Wang2024}, and it greatly reduces the number of distinct potential outcomes.
+This is a reasonable starting point for exploring noncompliance in stepped-wedge designs and is the assumption adopted for the primary analysis of \redaps.
+In the context of the \redaps trial, this would require that there are no significant changes in how effective the default order and the administration of palliative care are over time.
 In the context of staggered adoption settings, this assumption has been referred to as \emph{invariance to history} \citep{Athey2022}.
-As \cite{Athey2022} argue, this type of assumption is more plausible when units of study are different across the time periods, which was the case in the REDAPS trial.
-Unfortunately, it is generally not possible to verify this assumption.
-In the REDAPS trial, if the palliative care teams got better over time at managing the increased demand resulting from the default order, such that they would not have gotten to some patient on an earlier date but would have on a later date, this would constitute a learning effect (on the $D$ potential outcomes).
+As \citet{Athey2022} argued, this type of assumption is more plausible when units of study are different across the time periods.
+In the \redaps trial, if the palliative care teams got better over time at managing the increased demand resulting from the default order, such that they would not have gotten to some patient on an earlier date but would have on a later date, this would constitute a learning effect (on the $D$ potential outcomes).
 On the other hand, it is also possible that palliative care teams get burnt out over time following initiation of the default order, such that the odds of seeing the patient go down over time, which would constitute a weakening effect (on the $D$ potential outcomes).
-In Section \ref{section: data analysis}, as a heuristic check, we test for an association between the amount of time a patient's hospital has (or has not) initiated the default order and a patient's receipt of palliative care and median length of stay.
-We perform the tests separately for patients that received the default order and those that did not.
-Ultimately, we did not find significant evidence of an association, giving some reassurance on the plausibility of treatment duration irrelevance in the REDAPS trial.
+In Section \ref{section: data analysis}, as a heuristic check, we test for an association between the amount of time a patient's hospital has (or has not) initiated the default order and a patient's receipt of palliative care and length of stay.
+We perform the tests separately for patients who received the default order and those who did not.
+Ultimately, we did not find statistically significant evidence of an association, giving some reassurance on the plausibility of treatment duration irrelevance in the \redaps trial.